WALL-E: Plot

 EVE is deemed faulty and taken to diagnostics.
-WALL-E intervenes and inadvertently releases the other faulty bots, causing him and EVE to be designated rogue robots.
-EVE tries sending WALL-E home in an escape pod, but the two witness McCrea's first mate robot, GO-4, stowing the plant in a pod set to self-destruct.
+Mistaking this for torture, WALL-E intervenes and inadvertently releases the other faulty bots, causing him and EVE to be designated rogue robots.
+Frustrated with WALL-E's reckless actions, EVE tries sending WALL-E home in an escape pod, but as WALL-E refuses, the two witness McCrea's first mate robot, GO-4, stowing the plant in a pod set to self-destruct, proving WALL-E's innocence.
 WALL-E enters the pod to retrieve the plant just as it launches, and he and the plant survive the pod's destruction.
-EVE catches up to him and they reconcile, celebrating with a dance in space around the Axiom.
+EVE catches up to him and they reconcile, dancing in space around the Axiom.

-EVE brings the plant to McCrea, who watches her recordings of Earth, concluding that they must save it.
-AUTO reveals his secret no-return directive A113, which orders them to not return to Earth on account of toxicity levels making Earth unlivable.
-When McCrea tries overriding the directive, AUTO electrocutes WALL-E, throws him and EVE down a garbage chute, and confines McCrea to his quarters.
-EVE and WALL-E are nearly ejected into space with the Axiom's garbage, but a cleaning robot named M-O inadvertently jams the airlock and rescues them.
+EVE brings the plant to McCrea, who watches her recordings of Earth, concluding that they must save it, and EVE is touched by seeing recordings of WALL-E caring for her while she is in standby mode, understanding his feelings for her.
+AUTO reveals his secret no-return directive A113, recorded by Shelby Forthright, Buy n Large's CEO, in 2110, which orders them not to return to Earth on account of its toxicity levels, unaware that the planet is actually starting to recover; AUTO had ordered GO-4 to get rid of the plant earlier.
+When McCrea tries overriding the directive, AUTO mutinies and electrocutes WALL-E, throws him and EVE down a garbage chute, and confines McCrea to his quarters.
+EVE and WALL-E are nearly ejected into space with the Axioms garbage, but a cleaning robot named M-O inadvertently jams the airlock and rescues them.

-As humans and robots help to secure the plant, McCrea and AUTO fight for control of the Axiom.
-AUTO crushes WALL-E using the Holo-Detector, but McCrea overpowers and deactivates AUTO.
+McCrea escapes by tricking AUTO with an image of the plant and fights for control of the Axiom, destroying GO-4 in the process, while humans and robots work to secure the real plant.
+AUTO crushes WALL-E using the Holo-Detector, but McCrea rises from his chair, activates the manual override and deactivates AUTO.
 EVE inserts the plant into the Holo-Detector, initiating the hyperjump back to Earth.
 Arriving on Earth, EVE repairs WALL-E, but his memory and personality have been erased.
-Heartbroken, EVE gives WALL-E a "kiss", which releases a static electricity shock, restoring him.
+Heartbroken, EVE gives WALL-E a "smooch", which releases a static electricity shock, restoring him.
 WALL-E and EVE reunite as the Axiom inhabitants take their first steps on Earth.

-During the credits, humans and robots work to restore the ravaged planet, and the plant grows into a tree, beneath which WALL-E and EVE rest.
+Humans and robots work to restore the ravaged planet with the help of WALL-E and EVE, and the plant grows into a tree, which WALL-E and EVE admire together.